meabhl/CoderDojoGirls/mobileWeb/week6/week6_start/README.md

 2. Lets upload our websites to the internet :)

 - First, we need to download FileZilla - [https://filezilla-project.org/download.php?show_all=1
+OR to upload using the web use: http://newcp.host.ie:8080/psoft/servlet/psoft.hsphere.CP/

 - Next you need to select Site Manager and enter your details (they are different for everybody).
 The details will be given to you by the class lead.
 - Hostname: (This is your website address) ______.mycoderdojodcu.com
 - Use FTP